 A brilliantly written book, a must for all fans of British traditional based music, a book that takes you through almost 2 centuries of music.
 Steeleye Span are featured enough to make it worthwhile for just Steeleye fans, although it really is an excellent read all round.

 By far the longest and most in depth exploration of Electric Folk with large parts devoted to Steeleye Span.
 It was based on a dissertation that Brita did for a university degree.
 It is however very readable and goes into significant detail on the major Electric Folk bands and features new interviews with various members.

-Not much is known about this new release yet, but it is not an official authorised Steeleye book, although it does feature new interviews with some of the band members so it may unearth some new information.
-I suspect it will pull together much of what is already known from all the various interviews/press cuttings etc that have been written over the years.
-Where it may be unique is that it will cover the Steeleye story through to the 21st Century which the other books have not tended to do so.
+Not an official authorised Steeleye book, although it does feature new interviews with some of the band members.
+It mainly pulls together much of what is already known from all the various interviews/press cuttings etc that have been written over the years.
+But it is well written and knits all those interviews/articles into a comprehensive history of the band.
+It is also unique is that it covers the Steeleye story into the 21st Century which the other books have not tended to do so.

 The sources used are many and varied - Principally old cuttings / magazine articles / posters / ticket stubs / flyers / programmes / T-Shirts etc etc. I also used some archive type websites (Like the BBC Genome project which lists Radio Times entries and various Newspaper archive sites) .
 I will provide source info on any date if requested.